ltrgoddard/thesis/temp.markdown

 be saying is that the mutually constitutive nature of language and experience is a phenomenon which, by 1967, is no longer an interesting or profitable subject of discussion, at least in its basic form.
-The ’subject-object dialectic’ which lies behind arguments about poets’ relation to history, in particular, is, Prynne suggests, merely a symptomatic outgrowth of the use of language itself—and this is something which poets should by now be able to assume.
+The ‘subject-object dialectic’ which lies behind arguments about poets’ relation to history, in particular, is, Prynne suggests, merely a symptomatic outgrowth of the use of language itself—and this is something which poets should by now be able to assume.